 The poet Shelley lived for a time in Balcombe's Highley Manor.
 The present queen was a bridesmaid at a wedding in Balcombe Church before the war.
 Balcombe House, privately owned, was part-gutted by fire in 1995.

 Wakehurst Place (tel 01444 894 066) dates from Norman times, but the Tudor manor house with its sandstone walls was built in 1590 by Sir Edward Culpeper, a distant relative of Nicholas Culpeper who published the famous herbal compendium in 1651.
-The gardens, managed by the Royal Botanic Gardens, Kew are divided into geographical themes, such as Himalayan, Chinese and North American; plants and trees suited to high altitude and extra rainfall can be grown at Wakehurst Place (which won a £10 million lottery award for its seed bank plans).
-Admission (2010) is £10.75.
-National Trust members have free admission to the gardens.
+Wakehurst is leased from the National Trust by the Royal Botanic Gardens, Kew.
+The gardens are divided into geographical themes, such as Himalayan, Chinese and North American.
+Wakehurst is the World's largest seed conservation project and by 2010 it had conserved seeds from 10 % of the World's known plant species.
+Admission (2017) is £12.50.
+National Trust members have free admission to the gardens, but pay for car parking.
 Opening hours are March to October 10am to 6pm daily, November to February 10am to 4.30pm daily (but closed December 24th & 25th).

 St Margaret's Church in West Hoathly has a magnificent coffin-shaped chest, probably thirteenth-century, which was used to collect money for the crusades; it also has a brass memorial to Ann Tree, the last woman to be burned at the stake in England.
 There are fine views from the terraced churchyard which is worth visiting.